SNAP-4 Service Release Notes

 3745842

-Description: When running with NVMe/TCP SPDK block device as a backend, SNAP cannot work over more than 8 cores.
+Description: When using the NVMe/TCP SPDK block device as a backend, SNAP is limited to working with no more than 8 cores.

 Workaround: Work with Arm core mask which uses only 8 cores.